 Can you go to the emergency room for a severe toothache?

-If your child is experiencing severe pain, excessive bleeding or swelling of the face or jaw and you are unable to receive emergency pediatric dental care Lincoln, NE, you should proceed to the emergency room for medical treatment.
+If your child is experiencing severe pain, excessive bleeding or swelling of the face or jaw and you are unable to see a children’s dentist for emergencies in Lincoln, NE, you should proceed to the emergency room for medical treatment.
 On the whole, they can give antibiotics for dental infections and pain relievers as well as treat any lacerations that would require stitches.
 However, emergency room doctors are not licensed to perform dentistry, so you will still need to see your children’s emergency dentist in Lincoln, NE once your child is released.

 Do I need to take my child to the hospital for a dental emergency?